browseraudit/browseraudit/README.md

 - [Memcached](http://memcached.org), a memory caching system
 - The [Go programming language](https://golang.org)

-Luckily, BrowserAudit is fully containserised with Docker, so the main dependency is just a recent version of Docker.
+Luckily, BrowserAudit is fully containserised with Docker, so the main dependency is just a recent version of Docker (Docker Engine >= 23.0).
 If you want to change the defualt configuration please inspect `docker-compose.yml`, `app.Dockerfile` and `nginx/nginx.Dockerfile` and you will be able to track down the various configuration files.

 > WARNING: the configuration file `development-server.yml` is intended for local development only, and for ease of use it contains **hard-coded, insecure passwords**.
 If you plan to deploy BrowserAudit publicly make sure to change these.